MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 An IoT solution is horizontally scalable if it has multiple gateways or edge devices per site or location and downstream devices that can connect to any of these gateways or edge devices.

 - Use multiple gateways and edge devices in *translation* mode when the number of downstream devices, their messages, and message sizes will change over time, and their protocol or message must be translated.
-Gateways and edge devices in translation mode can translate protocols or messages to and from downstream devices, but finding the gateway that a downstream device is connected to requires mapping.
+Gateways and edge devices in translation mode can translate protocols or messages to and from downstream devices, but finding the gateway that a downstream device connects to requires mapping.
 Account for added message translation and buffering overhead at the gateway or edge device when you use translation mode.

 - Use multiple gateways and edge devices in *transparent* mode to connect downstream Message Queue Telemetry Transport (MQTT) or AMQP devices when their number can change over time per site or location.
 Gateways and edge devices in transparent mode can connect MQTT/AMQP devices for bi-directional communication.
 Account for added message buffering, storage, and configuration overhead at the gateway or edge device when you use transparent mode.